arkinect/glassesProjectBackend/README.md

 4. pages are refrenced in App.tsx
 5. when writing scss, make use of colour variables available in index.css, or add new ones. the goal is to be able to change the sites colours on a dime, as rn I'm just using different shades of purple. ideally the scss of primitive or larger components shouldnt use any hard coded colours or fonts (including text sizes)

+Branch names follow the form ("FB"|"BB")+<ticket number> where FB is for a feature branch and BB is for a bug branch

 *** this may change